mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

    //noop $regex(name, test, /([es])/g) | echo -a $regml(name, 0) : $regml(name, 1) -- $regml(name, 2)

-would display “2 : e – s”
+would display "2 : e – s"

 .. note:: $regml is a list of all captures accross all the matches made (/g modifier), which is often enough, but can be a problem in some cases.